AIRASPI Build Log

 sudo mv ~/test.dtb /boot/firmware/bcm2712-rpi-5-b.dtb

-Note: msi- parent sems to carry the value <0x2c> nowadays, cost me a few hours. {: .notice}
+Note: msi-parent seems to carry the value <0x2c> nowadays, cost me a few hours.

 echo "deb https://packages.cloud.google.com/apt coral-edgetpu-stable main" | sudo tee /etc/apt/sources.list.d/coral-edgetpu.list